-The Open Observatory of Network Interference (OONI) is a free software project under The Tor Project which aims to empower decentralized efforts in increasing transparency of internet censorship around the world.
+Founded in 2012, the Open Observatory of Network Interference (OONI) is a non-profit free software project that aims to empower decentralized efforts in documenting internet censorship around the world.

 You can contact the OONI team by sending an email to firstname.lastname@example.org.

 Encrypted emails can be sent using the following PGP key:

 Key fingerprint = 4C15 DDA9 96C6 C0CF 48BD 3309 6B29 43F0 0CB1 77B7

 uid [ultimate] OONI - Open Observatory of Network Interference